sourcemeta/registry/docs/configuration.md

 groups other pages and schema collections), giving you complete flexibility in structuring your instance.

+!!! note

+    While any content tree structure is supported, you cannot create a top-level entry called `self`, as this namespace is reserved for the [Registry API](api.md) and other internal functionality.

 | Property        | Type | Required | Default | Description |
 |-----------------|------|----------|---------|-------------|
 | `/url`          | String  | :red_circle: **Yes** | N/A | The absolute URL on which the Registry will be served.
 The Registry will automatically add URI identifiers relative to this URL for every ingested schema |